-I have been thankful to work with an herbalist years ago, and then more recently a N.D. who used herbs to treat certain health issues I was having.
+I have been thankful to work with an herbalist years ago, and then more recently an N.D. who used herbs to treat certain health issues I was having.
 I found it really helpful.
-In those cases I was taking them in strong supplement form.
-Today, I want to share a gentler version, not for treating anything, but simply getting some of the nutritious benefit of one super-herb, nettles.
-Infusions (in the form of herbal teas, or overnight infusions) is not only one of the simplest ways to enjoy herbs, but it’s also effective and gentle.
-Plus, I love knowing that this method of using herbs has been used for centuries.
-And nettles are a great place to start for those wanting to get their feet wet in the herbal world.
-Another traditional herbal tea is this one using Rosehips and Hibiscus, which have their own benefits!
+In those cases, I was taking them in strong supplement form.
+Today, I want to share a gentler version, not for treating anything but simply getting some of the nutritious benefits of one super-herb, nettles.

 Nettles (that is, stinging nettles, or common nettles) have been used for centuries.
 According to WebMD, it is used for anything from nosebleeds, internal bleeding, to treat anemia, poor circulation, enlarged spleen, diabetes, stomach acid, asthma, lung congestion, and more.
 I’m not sure how valid all of those uses are considering studies are rarely done on herbs, but we do know this is a very nutritious plant.